comeandcode/network/README.md

 # network
-some scripts for computer etwork learning
+some scripts for computer network learning

 ## pktanalyzer
 ### (for analyzing .pcap network packets)